These are the Best Amplifiers Under £50* (and just a little over) for when you want to make a big sound with a little budget

 Whilst we’re on the subject of Rock and Metal amps, we have to talk about the Marshall MS-4 Micro Stack.
 This 1 watt, 2 channel amplifier is a great amp for those who love the look of a life-size Marshall stack but don’t have the room - it's also one of the most popular amplifiers under £50 because it sounds so good!
 Again, there’s 2 channels to choose from, so you can bust out the smooth cleans or the big crunchy riffs.
 It’s not going to blow windows out as it’s only 1 watt, but you can certainly use it to practice and write riffs anywhere you like, whilst the headphones jack ensures you can play in silence.

 4. Fender Mini 57 Twin-amp

-The Fender Mini 57 Twin-amp is perfect for the Fender Twin reverb enthusiasts out there and those who need a highly portable practice amplifier under £50.
+Ok, this is just £1 over £50 but the Fender Mini 57 Twin-amp is perfect for the Fender Twin reverb enthusiasts out there and those who need a highly portable practice amplifier around £50.
 Believe it or not this little amp actually packs quite a punch and is unmistakably ‘Fender’ thanks to the genuine tweed covered wood cab.
 You have 1 watt of power coming out through the 2 x 2” speakers as well as Volume, Tone and Drive controls.
 A great amplifier for those who need a gift for a musician or something that they can take anywhere for when the Muse decides to strike.